PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

   - /about.html
 ---

  I am Zhangzhen Zhu (朱张赈), a Ph.D.
-Candidate at <strong>ZheJiang University</strong>, with the <strong>State Key Laboratory of Industrial Control Technology</strong>.
-My research interests lie in the areas of <strong>Advanced Motion Control</strong>, and their applications to industrial complex nonlinear systems, including unmanned aerial vehicles (experiments of over <strong>7+</strong> years) and brushless DC motors.
+Candidate at <strong>ZheJiang University</strong>, with the <strong>State Key Laboratory</strong> of Industrial Control Technology.
+My research interests lie in the areas of <strong>Advanced Motion Control</strong>, and their applications to industrial <strong>complex nonlinear</strong> systems, including unmanned aerial vehicles (experiments of over <strong>7+</strong> years) and brushless DC motors.

  In addition to my academic pursuits, I also possess extensive experience in the development of complex Mechatronic systems from scratch (see my Projects for details), including mechanical system realization, circuit system customization and efficient code deployment.